syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 Add the custom fonts into Resource file in sample.iOS project.

-Change the "Build Action" property of every font file as "BundleResource" and "Copy to output directory" to "Copy Always".
+Change the "Build Action" property of every font file as `BundleResource` and "Copy to output directory" to `Copy Always`.

 ![SfImageEditor](ImageEditor_images/iOSCustomFont1.png)

-Open the "info.plist" file and select "Source" at the bottom of the file.
+Open the `info.plist` file and select "Source" at the bottom of the file.
 After open the source file you should need to add "Fonts provided by application" into the source file and add the downloaded custom fonts name with .ttf extension.

 ![SfImageEditor](ImageEditor_images/iOSCustomFont2.png)